Quiri/quiri.github.io/_posts/2015-08-29-elasticsearch-and-the-german-federal-office-for-information-security.markdown

 sudo service elasticsearch restart
 {% endhighlight %}

-to make sure it´s using the new setting.
+to make sure it´s grabing the new setting.

 I´m wondering: Is there another country providing such a security service to their citizens?